RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: Conclusions

-Our presentation of MARDELS includes a cosmological forecast based on a MARDELS-like mock catalog that includes various key aspects of the survey, such as X-ray existence likelihood selection, rejection of sources with low significance optical counterparts, exposure time and background variations across the sky and a realistic footprint.
+Our presentation of RASS-MCMF includes a cosmological forecast based on a RASS-MCMF-like mock catalog that includes various key aspects of the survey, such as X-ray existence likelihood selection, rejection of sources with low significance optical counterparts, exposure time and background variations across the sky and a realistic footprint.
 In addition to all these effects, we adopt realistic priors on the observable-mass scaling relation from an ongoing DES weak-lensing analysis of MARD-Y3 clusters.
-The cosmological parameter uncertainties from this forecast are 0.026, 0.033 and 0.15 ($1\sigma$) on the parameters $\Omega_\mathrm{m}$, $\sigma_8$ and $w$, respectively, making MARDELS$\times$DES a competitive dataset for cosmological analysis.
+The cosmological parameter uncertainties from this forecast are 0.026, 0.033 and 0.15 ($1\sigma$) on the parameters $\Omega_\mathrm{m}$, $\sigma_8$ and $w$, respectively, making RASS-MCMF$\times$DES a competitive dataset for cosmological analysis.